-Figure 4: Levels of physical inactivity by age, England 2020-2021 (proportion of people doing less than 30 min activity per week)
+Figure 4: Levels of physical inactivity by age, England 2020-2021 of adults are inactive, there are considerable variations in levels of physical activity between different social groups.

+(proportion of people doing less than 30 min activity per week)

 Source: Active Lives Survey, May 2020-May 2020.